atomaszewicz/Simpsons/RStudio/Analysis.md

 ```

 The first thing that we wonder is, well, how have the ratings evolved over time?
-But before we do that, I'd like to look at how the how  the voting participation has evolved over time.
+But before we do that, I'd like to look at how the how  the voting participation on IMDb has evolved over time.